delyanada/pet-store-testing/README.md

-# pet-store-testing
-Tests of the Pet store API
+# Tests of the Pet store API